+50.000 personas ya confían en EnergyProdetox

 • chlorella algae

-• indole-3-carbinol and sulforaphane (cruciferous vegetables)
+• indole-3-carbinol and sulforaphane (vegetables of the cruciferous family)

-• transresveratrol (red grapes and berries)
+• trans-resveratrol (red grapes and red berries)

 PHASE 2.
 Conjugation